 Dangerous Dogs Awareness

-The Health and Safety at Work Act 1974, defines the fundamental structure and authority for the encouragement, regulation and enforcement of workplace health, safety, and welfare within the United Kingdom.
-Section 2 states that “It shall be the duty of every employer to ensure, so far as is reasonably practicable, the health, safety and welfare at work of all his/her employees”.
+In the United Kingdom, ensuring the safety and well-being of employees in the workplace is governed by the Health and Safety at Work Act 1974.
+This landmark legislation establishes the essential framework and authority for promoting, regulating, and enforcing workplace health, safety, and welfare.
+Section 2 of this act emphatically states that “It shall be the duty of every employer to ensure, to the extent that is reasonably practicable, the health, safety, and welfare of all their employees.”

-Section 1, Dangerous Dogs Act 1991 was introduced by the UK Government as a direct result of a sudden increase in the number of fatal incidents resulting from attacks by dogs.
-The Act sought to impose specific bans (or in exceptional circumstances certain conditions) on four breeds of dog.
-The dogs were identified as; Dogo Argentino, Japanese Tosa, Fila Brasileiro, and the American Pit Bull Terrier
+The framework for addressing dangerous dogs in the UK also extends to specific legislation, including the Dangerous Dogs Act 1991.
+This act was introduced by the UK Government in direct response to a sudden rise in fatal incidents resulting from dog attacks.
+The legislation aimed to address this serious issue by imposing specific bans, and under exceptional circumstances, certain conditions, on four breeds of dogs.
+These breeds were identified as the Dogo Argentino, Japanese Tosa, Fila Brasileiro, and the American Pit Bull Terrier.

 Dangerous Dogs Awareness Session Objectives: